The tool will,

 We are keen to develop a product that is fully tested and fit for purpose for all users, managers, and system leaders.
 The digital skills self-assessment diagnostic tool is currently in public Beta phase and is being tested internally by HEE colleagues and some selected Digital Learning Solution (DLS) centres.

-The phased public Beta testing will carry on, with wider rollout to the health and social care workforce taking place by summer 2021.
+The phased public Beta testing will carry on with wider rollout to the health and social care workforce taking place by spring 2022.

 For further information, or to register your organisation’s interest in taking part in the public Beta test, please don’t hesitate to contact us through our team mailbox firstname.lastname@example.org.